Democrats barreling toward impeaching Trump in wake of Capitol siege

 Senator Joe Manchin, a moderate Democrat, called the impeachment drive “ill-advised” on Monday in a Fox News interview, saying he saw no path to a conviction in the Senate.

-“We have been trying to send that message over” to the House, he said.
-“They know the votes aren’t there.”

-Democrats will take Senate control once the winners of Georgia’s recent runoff elections are seated, which will create a 50-50 split with Vice President-elect Kamala Harris holding the tiebreaking vote.
+Democrats will take Senate control once the winners of Georgia’s recent runoff elections are seated, which will create a 50-50 split with Vice President-elect Kamala Harris holding the tiebreaking vote after she and Biden take office.

 Some Democrats worry an impeachment trial could tie up the Senate during Biden’s first weeks in office, preventing the new president from installing Cabinet secretaries and acting on priorities like coronavirus relief.

-Biden said on Monday he had spoken to some senators about impeachment and officials would check with the Senate parliamentarian about whether a trial could be conducted at the same time as other business.
+Biden said on Monday he had spoken to some senators about whether they could oversee a trial and Senate business at the same time.

 “Can you go a half day on dealing with the impeachment and a half day getting my people nominated and confirmed in the Senate as well as moving on the (stimulus) package?
 That’s my hope and expectation,” he told reporters in Delaware after getting his second dose of the coronavirus vaccine.

-Reporting by Richard Cowan and David Morgan; Additional reporting by Susan Cornwell, Doina Chiacu, Lisa Lambert, Andy Sullivan, Steve Holland, Mark Hosenball, Andrea Shalal and Jeff Mason; Writing by John Whitesides and Joseph Ax; Editing by Paul Simao, Rosalba O’Brien and Peter Cooney
+Reporting by Richard Cowan and David Morgan; Additional reporting by Susan Cornwell, Doina Chiacu, Lisa Lambert, Andy Sullivan, Steve Holland, Mark Hosenball, Andrea Shalal and Jeff Mason; Writing by Joseph Ax and John Whitesides; Editing by Paul Simao, Rosalba O’Brien and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.